EDCD/EDDI/VoiceAttack.md

 State variables are made available in VoiceAttack with the prefix 'EDDI state'.
 For example, to access the text variable stored in the last paragraph you would use '{TXT:EDDI state my_variable}'.

 Please note that state is transient, and is purposefully not persisted beyond the running instance of EDDI.
 This means that every time you start VoiceAttack the state will be empty.
+Also, because EDDI responders run asynchronously and concurrently there is no guarantee that, for example, the speech responder for an event will finish before the VoiceAttack responder for an event starts (or vice versa).

 ## Events